Good Samaritan Medical Center

 It is important to take an active role in your medical and treatment decisions.
 Start by learning about your cancer diagnosis and treatment options.
 Treatment varies by the type of cancer, but generally includes a combination of:

 If you want to do additional research, be sure to use reliable resources.
-You’ll find a wealth of information in our online health library.
 Other credible sources include:

 Get support from the right people